darkroomengineering/darkroom-guide/coding-standards.md

 // GOOD
 const data = {briefDescription: item.briefDescription}
 ```
-### In getStaticProps manage arrays with validation and return empty array if is null
+### In getStaticProps manage arrays with validation and return an empty array if it is null

 ```javascript
 // BAD